Tab-e-n/blue-runner/update_notes.md

  - The menu now has it's own seperate keys from gameplay.
  - The level timer doesn't start until you start moving.
- - S1's dash is now a bit slower.
+ - S1's default slide is now a bit slower.
+Dropslide is staying the same speed, however.
  - Shortend coyote time on S1 and it's derivates.
  - XT9 is unlocked when you have 7 bonuses now.
 If you already have them unlocked, this update wont take it away.
  - Fixed `savefile_interaction` argument working incorrectly.
- - Fixed the number of deaths in a level not saving.

 </p></details>
 <details><summary><h2>SONIC RUNNER EDITOR</h2></summary><p>